Distributed Learning of Finite Gaussian Mixtures: Experiments

-In terms of computational time, all the aggregation approaches are more efficient than the global estimator.
+In terms of computational time, all the aggregation approaches are more efficient than the global estimator and the Coreset estimator is computational fastest.
+However, the computational time for the Coreset estimator ignores the time for transmission, the actual computational time is therefore longer.
 The times increase as the degree of overlapping increases since more iterations are often needed.
 They also increase as the number of local machines increases.
 Because the aggregation times for GMR and the median estimators are often negligible, they use around (1/M)th of the time required by the global estimator.
-The aggregation step is more time-consuming for KL-averaging, but it is still low.
+The aggregation step is more time-consuming for KLA, but it is still low.
 It has to fit the GMM an additional time on the pooled data generated from the local estimates.

-In Figure~\ref{fig:ss_estimator_comparison} \texttt{MaxOmega} is fixed to $10\%$ and the number of local machines is set to $M=64$ for the same dataset.
+In Figure~\ref{fig:ss_estimator_comparison}, \texttt{MaxOmega} is fixed to $10\%$ and the number of local machines is set to $M=64$ for the same dataset.
 In general, Global, GMR, and Median perform better as the total sample size increases.
-In terms of $W_1$ distance, KL-averaging performs slightly worse as the total sample size increases.
+The performance of Coreset gets worse as total sample size increases, this is because the coreset size is fixed to be $1000$ in all experiment and the precision of the approximation decreases as the total sample size increases.
+KLA performs slightly worse as the total sample size increases.
 Because the number of local machines is fixed, the larger sample size improves only the precision of the local estimates.
-For KL-averaging the aggregation step is based on the observations generated from each local estimate; their built-in randomness is an important factor.
+For KLA the aggregation step is based on the observations generated from each local estimate; their built-in randomness is an important factor.
 The increased overall sample size is not particularly helpful.
 The other aspects of the simulation results are as expected.

 In Appendix~\ref{app:more_simulation_results} we present simulation results for dimension $d=10, 50$ combined with the order $K=5$, $10$, and $50$.
+Since the performance of the Coreset estimator is not as good as the rest of the estimators in the simulation described above, we therefore do not compare it with the rest of the estimators in this experiment.
 The general conclusions are similar in terms of the statistical efficiency.
 The local machine may take longer when $d=50$, $K=50$, and \texttt{MaxOmega} $\geq 5\%$.